silverstripe/silverstripe-framework/docs/en/reference/director.md

 ## Introduction

-Director is the first step in the "execution pipeline".
+`[api:Director]` is the first step in the "execution pipeline".
 It parses the URL, matching it to one of a number of patterns, and determines the controller, action and any argument to be used.
 It then runs the controller, which will finally run the viewer and/or perform processing steps.